Are you looking for a massage school or school for esthetics?

 2. Is Alpha School of Massage approved to offer the training in Florida?

 Yes.
-Alpha is approved by the Florida Board of Massage and licensed by the Commission for Independent Education, a division of the Department of Education, Lic# 1870.
+Alpha is approved by the Florida Board of Massage and licensed by the Commission for Independent Education, a division of the Department of Education, Lic# 1870, to offer both massage and facial specialty training.
 Each year we are audited by the Commission to ensure we are in compliance with their standards.
-Training at Alpha will allow you to sit for the MBLEx and receive a license to practice massage in Florida.
+Training at Alpha will allow you to sit for the MBLEx and receive a license to practice massage or obtain a registration to practice esthetics.
 Our transcript for the 900-hour program is also accepted in the state of Georgia.
-Graduating from Alpha allows you to be licensed in both Florida and Georgia.
+Graduating from Alpha allows you to be licensed in both Florida and Georgia for massage.

 3. What are the basics you should know about Alpha?